markirby/Boilerplate-Chester-WordPress-Theme/README.md

 		{{#previous_posts_link}}<li>{{{previous_posts_link}}}</li>{{/previous_posts_link}}
 	</ul>

 View your site, and you should see the tags in both places.
+Click on a tag to see that tags archive, rendered using the post_previews template.